Opinion

 Nikon Z 7 mirrorless camera: Promising addition to range

-The new 45.7MP Nikon Z 7 (not Z7, according the maker’s marketing department) appears to offer a lot to photographers looking for a mirrorless ‘solution’.
-Existing Nikon users seem well catered for with the FTZ adapter offering wide-ranging support for their existing lenses, providing it’s made to exacting tolerances.
+The new 45.7MP Nikon Z 7 (not Z7, according to the maker’s marketing department) appears to offer a lot to photographers looking for a mirrorless ‘solution’.
+Existing Nikon users seem well catered for with the FTZ adapter offering wide-ranging support for their existing lenses, providing it’s made to exact tolerances.
 At $250 it looks reasonably priced.
 The Nikon Z 7 also looks promising if trying to attract users from other high-end systems.
 The Leica SL is a good example of how a mirrorless camera should be but detractors are likely to cite the high price, low-ish 24-MP resolution sensor and lack of in-camera stabilization as barriers to entry.
-A Leica SL2 with…
+A Leica…

 You must be logged in to post a comment.